 to gain an understanding of how American Medicine, in the wake of its increasingly lethal opioid crisis, generated by provision of evidence-free medical fixes for the non-medical condition of common chronic pain, has responded and adjusted with care for pain patients.

 Wow.
 That’s interesting.
 Let’s compare eTAble 4 to the table of research results explained above in this post outlining what current research says about the medical/biophysical interventions versus psychological/psychosocial = CBT, Cognitive behavioral therapy.
-The numbers link to the peer-reviewed research/review articles cited above in this post.
+The numbers link to the peer-reviewed research/review articles cited in the post linked to.

 For massage, acupuncture, physical therapy – “Weak evidence” with benefit, if any “short-term”.